-The calculations so far in which we performed the vertical integration used 26 vertical levels which is more than is common in archives of model data.
-Hence we redo the integrations with daily data but with a degraded 18 level data set which has fewer model levels near the surface.
-Figure 4 shows the difference between a 18 layer vertical integration of the moisture convergence and $MC_6$ , (which can be compared with Figure 3 for the 26 layer case) and the difference between the 26 and 18 layer integrations, all using daily data.
-As expected, the errors are in general larger when using fewer layers but these are restricted to land while differences over the ocean are small (also see Table 3).
-The increased error over land is because of less resolution in the lower atmosphere where the moisture is located and also where vertical gradients of moisture are often large.
+The calculations so far in which we performed the vertical integration used 26 vertical levels, which is more than is often available in archives of model data.
+Hence, we redo the integrations with daily data but with a degraded 18-level dataset that has fewer model levels near the surface.
+Figure 4 shows the difference between an 18-layer vertical integration of the moisture convergence and $\overline{\text{MC}}$ (which can be compared with Fig. 3 for the 26-layer case) and the difference between the 26- and 18-layer integrations, all using daily data.
+As expected, the errors are in general larger when using fewer layers, but these are restricted to land while differences over the ocean are small (also see Table 2).
+The increased error over land is because of less resolution in the lower atmosphere, where the moisture is located and also where vertical gradients of moisture are often large.

-6-hourly data is really required for evaluating the transient contributions to moisture budgets but archiving 6-hourly, or even daily, data for complete model runs at model vertical resolution places a considerable stress on data storage requirements and, once archived, on networks used to transfer data from the modeling groups that produce it to researchers elsewhere that analyze it.
-In many cases, therefore, the 6-hourly or daily data is archived on a subset of vertical levels to reduce the amount of data archived.
-For example, examining the current CMIP5 archive of 6-hourly and daily data, it was found that the 6-hourly data was typically only available on 3 vertical levels, obviously inadequate for moisture budget evaluation, and that daily data was available typically on 8 vertical levels.
-Hence we next determined how closely an evaluation with daily data on 8 levels can match the actual convergence of vertically integrated moisture, i.e. the comparison:
+The 6-hourly data are really required for evaluating the transient contributions to moisture budgets, but archiving 6-hourly or even daily data for complete model runs at model vertical resolution places a considerable stress on data storage requirements and, once archived, on networks used to transfer data from the modeling groups that produce it to researchers elsewhere that analyze it.
+In many cases, therefore, the 6-hourly or daily data are archived on a subset of vertical levels to reduce the amount of data archived.
+For example, examining the current CMIP5 archive of 6-hourly and daily data, it was found that the 6-hourly data were typically only available on 3 vertical levels, obviously inadequate for moisture budget evaluation, and that daily data were available typically on 8 vertical levels.
+Hence, we next determined how closely an evaluation with daily data on 8 levels can match the actual convergence of vertically integrated moisture: that is, the comparison

-$$\overline{\overline{MC}}$$ c.f. $-\frac{1}{g\rho_w}\nabla_f \cdot \sum{k=1}^8 \overline{\overline{\mathbf{u}{d,k}q{d,k}\Delta p{d,k}}}$
+$$\overline{\overline{\mathrm{MC}}} \quad \mathrm{cf.} \quad -\frac{1}{g\rho_w} \nabla_f \cdot \sum{k=1}^8 \overline{\mathbf{u}{d,k} q{d,k} \Delta p{d,k}}.$$

-This comparison already includes the error in going to daily data from time step data (as in $\overline{MC}$ ) or 6-hourly data and the error in going from 26 levels to 18 levels and then introduces an additional error in going to 8 levels from 18.
-However, we choose to show the total error in Figure 4.
-Comparing to the 18 level data, the 8 level case introduces significantly more error across the globe with notable errors appearing in the ITCZ regions and already existing errors over land becoming much larger.
+This comparison already includes the error in going to daily or 6-hourly data and the error in going from 26 to 18 levels and then introduces an additional error in going to 8 levels from 18.
+However, we choose to show the total error in Fig. 4.
+Comparing to the 18-level data, the 8-level case introduces significantly more error across the globe with notable errors appearing in the ITCZ regions and already existing errors over land becoming much larger.
 The degradation of the balance in the moisture budget when reducing the vertical resolution to only 8 levels is really quite striking.